NTNU-SmallSat-Lab/forest_classification_masters_thesis/README.md

-# Feature Engineering and Deep Learning for Forest Classification
+# Dimensionality Reduction and Deep Learning for Forest Classification

 This repository contains code and data associated with the forthcoming Master's thesis:
-**"Feature Engineering and Deep Learning for Forest Classification Based on Hyperspectral HYPSO-1 Data"**
+**"Dimensionality Reduction and Deep Learning for Forest Classification Based on Hyperspectral HYPSO-1 Data"**
 *(Mjøen, 2025)*

 ---